 Additionally, be aware that the value and moderate resorts typically do not have balconies where you can enjoy the view while you sip your morning coffee or work the Times crossword while your baby naps.
 You can request a view of the pools at the All-Star resorts, for example, but the impact of that view on your vacation enjoyment is likely to be minimal because you’ll only see it for the brief moments when you’re entering/leaving your room.

 What mode of transportation will I be using at Walt Disney World?

 If you’ll have access to a personal auto, then the location of your room may not be much of an issue — you’ll just drive wherever you’re going.
-Indeed, if you have your own auto, a theoretically less desirable spot near a parking lot may be most appealing to you.
-If you’ll be pushing a large double stroller, then maybe a first floor situation where you’re not constantly squeezing into elevators may appeal.
+Indeed, if you have your own car, a theoretically less desirable spot near a parking lot may be most appealing to you.
+If you’ll be pushing a large double stroller, then maybe a first-floor situation where you’re not constantly squeezing into elevators may appeal.